Connor Wong Player Props: Red Sox vs. Rays

-On Saturday, Connor Wong (.571 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Trevor Kelley.
-First pitch is at 1:10 PM ET.
+Connor Wong -- with a slugging percentage of .588 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Taj Bradley on the hill, on June 4 at 1:35 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Reds.
+He had a hitless showing in his previous game (0-for-2) against the Rays.

 Connor Wong Game Info & Props vs. the Rays